Eileen Daly: Pornography career

-In 2012, Daly featured in Loaded TV's sitcom Sexxx playing the role Miss Kitty, she was also a Team Captain and series regular on Loaded TV's game show; Come Again, alongside Ben Dover.
+Throughout the 80s, she worked as a fetish and glamour model under many different aliases, posing nude in erotic magazines for Color Climax Corporation, including in hardcore bisexual, lesbian and threesome pornographic photography.
+She posed on the cover of many of their magazines and also posed nude in a fourteen page centrefold for Penthouse magazine in 1984, under the name stage name Grace.
+In 1989, Daly became a performer as one of the Penthouse Roadshow girls during their UK tour.
+She posed in pornographic photoshoots and on the cover for many other magazines including; Fiesta, Parade, Playbirds, Sexy, Swish and Whitehouse.

+Between the years of 1985-1987 she sporadically appeared in Playboy TV's show Electric Blue.
+In 1991, she starred in Linzi Drew's Striptacular video.
+In 1999, she had a leading role in the softcore-pornographic erotic horror film, Sacred Flesh.

 Music career

 Daly formed the band Jezebel, in 1998.
 They played music described by Daly as "an eclectic mix of rock, goth and perverse fairy tales."
 The first album, Forbidden Fruit, was officially released in March 2004, by the record label Triple Silence.
 Their single Plastic Surgery, was featured in the Cradle of Fear's official soundtrack.
 Another single from the album titled You're So Cute, featured in film All About Anna, performed onscreen by Daly herself.

-Daly released a single on her own title Persuasion, performing it on Eurotrash.
+Daly released a single on her own titled, Persuasion, performing it on Eurotrash.
 She worked alongside music producer Steven Severin who had previously provided music for the film Visions of Ecstasy for Daly's then partner Nigel Wingrove.

-Daly formed a new band named Eileen and Ben, with her partner Ben Thirkettle, putting Jezebel officially on hold.
+Daly formed a new band named, Eileen and Ben, with her partner Ben Thirkettle, putting Jezebel officially on hold.
 The duo played a combination of what they describe as "gypsy and glam rock".
 Their debut single titled Webcam Girl, was released in 2007 and was followed up with an EP entitled; Elfing Around.
 They made appearances at festivals in Glastonbury and at the Bram Stoker International Film Festival.
 The duo appeared on The X Factor in 2014, making it to the Bootcamp stage.
+The duo also performed under the name, The Chelsea Vampires.
+After her eviction from the Big Brother house, she performed several of her songs on Big Brother after show, Big Brother's: Bit on the Side.

+Personal life

+She is friends with Marc Almond, appearing in several music videos for the British synthpop duo Soft Cell including as the female lead their hit singles, Say Hello, Wave Goodbye and Tainted Love.

+Daly is an animal rights activist, a vegetarian and a supporter of the Green Party.
+She owns her own vintage clothing charity shop in Swanage, Dorset.